felipeerias/nan-js-proposal/README.md

   });
 ```

-Invoking the `attach()` method may trigger a permission request to the user, display an ongoing notification, etc.
+Invoking the `attach()` method may trigger a permission request dialog, display an ongoing notification, etc.

 Once NAN is started and we have received the `sessionId` of the other user(s), we can subscribe to discovery events: